vergiehadiana/appsody-demo-microprofile-modresorts/README.md

 # Mod Resort running on Liberty using Kabanero Java Microprofile Stack

-Deploy Mod Resort application using Kabanero Pipelines on OpenShift
+Deploy Mod Resort application using Kabanero Pipelines (Cloud Pak for Application) on OpenShift